What is turmeric good for?

 Recent trials are showing curcumin to be AS EFFECTIVE as an antidepressant drug, due to its ability to boost the neurotransmitters of the brain, dopamine and serotonin.
 But, remember that you should never come off any medication before consulting with your doctor that it is safe to do so.
 We are definitely not telling you to do this!

 It’s worth noting here that turmeric is more greatly absorbed by the body when taken with a little black pepper and fat.
 Many supplement providers take this into account and add extra ingredients to help make the curcumin compounds more bio available in the body.

-Always buy tried and tested turmeric from trusted brands trusted brands such as this one on Amazon:- SOLGAR full spectrum Curcumin
+Always buy tried and tested turmeric from trusted brands such as this one on Amazon:- SOLGAR Full Spectrum Curcumin

 Always consult with your doctor before taking any supplements.
 Especially whilst taking other medications, or during pregnancy or breast feeding due to possible interactions.

 We do NOT recommend you use turmeric or any other supplements to treat any of the diseases we have talked about in this post.

 You must consult your Doctor before you make any lifestyle changes or take turmeric supplements if you are using them to treat anything specific.

 How much turmeric to take and possible side effects

 Start with smaller doses, and build up depending on your gut tolerance.
 Sometimes stomach ache or diarrhea may be experienced if dosage is too high to begin with.

 Turmeric has blood thinning qualities.
 It should therefore be avoided 2 weeks before an operation, OR if you are already on blood thinning medications.